Émile Bouchard

-Joseph Émile Alcide "Butch" Bouchard (4 September 1919 – 14 April 2012) was a Canadian ice hockey player who played defence with the Montreal Canadiens in the National Hockey League from 1941 to 1956.
+Joseph Émile Alcide "Butch" Bouchard (4 September 1919 – 14 April 2012) was a Canadian ice hockey player who played defence with the Montreal Canadiens in the National Hockey League (NHL) from 1941 to 1956.
 He is a member of the Hockey Hall of Fame, won four Stanley Cups, was captain of the Canadiens for eight years, and was voted to the NHL All-Star team four times.
 Although having a reputation as a clean player, he was also one of the strongest players and best body-checkers of his era.
 He excelled as a defensive defenceman, had superior passing skills, and was known for his leadership and mentoring of younger players.
 In his early years in the NHL, Bouchard, among other players, made a major contribution to reinvigorating what was at the time an ailing Canadien franchise.

 He was born in Montreal, Quebec, and at the time of his death resided in Saint-Lambert, Quebec.
 In retirement, Bouchard was active with several business interests and contributions to his community.
 In 2008, he received the National Order of Quebec.
 On 4 December 2009, Bouchard's No. 3 was retired by the Canadiens as part of their 100th anniversary celebrations.
 On 30 December 2009, Michaëlle Jean, Governor General of Canada, announced Bouchard as among the appointments to the Order of Canada.